 Modern life brings us the bounty of distant farms, but it is Sukkot that asks us to consider our connection to the land and those who conserve and protect it.
 Each Sukkot we travel to a Lancaster Farm to meet the farm family and see the harvest in person.
 We share a pot-luck lunch, and learn about each others cultures.

-As Rabbi Holin said, “Offering prayers in the Sukkah constructed by our members on the farmer’s land speaks to us about our mutual desire to sustain faith and the environment.
+As our rabbi said, “Offering prayers in the Sukkah constructed by our members on the farmer’s land speaks to us about our mutual desire to sustain faith and the environment.
 It is a wonderful way to celebrate Shabbat, making us keenly aware that ‘the earth is the Lord’s.’
 (Psalm 24:1)”